Abdulatif-AZ/CapStone/Data Extraction/README_Dataset_Extraction.md

 5. Run the python file '3W_Data_Extraction.py' in the terminal or the through the notebook '3W_Data_Extraction.ipynb'

+6. At the end of the file run you will have new folder created called Data with 3 csv files.

 # To download extracted datasets: